VincentDub2/IG3ProjetFront/README.md

-# EatTrack
+# EatTrack Web Application

+Welcome to the official repository of the EatTrack web application.
+This is a comprehensive tool aimed at assisting users in tracking their daily nutritional intake, promoting a well-balanced diet through an interactive and user-friendly interface.

-## Description
+## 📝 Description

-The website offers users the ability to track their nutritional intake throughout the day, helping them maintain a balanced diet.
-It provides a daily requirements calculator that takes into account information such as weight, height, age, gender, and physical activity level of each user to provide personalized recommendations.

-Furthermore, users have the option to add foods to a common database.
-This allows them to contribute to the enrichment of the database by adding foods that are not already listed.
-They can also record the foods they have consumed by specifying the exact quantity.
-This enables them to keep an accurate journal of their daily food intake and better understand their overall nutritional intake.
+EatTrack provides an advanced daily requirement calculator that adjusts its recommendations based on a user's unique information, including weight, height, age, gender, and physical activity level.
+This personalized approach ensures a more accurate guideline for users to follow.

+In addition, users can contribute to our expansive food database by adding new items.
+By recording the foods and respective quantities they've consumed, users maintain an accurate food journal that aids them in understanding their nutritional habits better.

-With these features, the website offers users a convenient and effective way to monitor their diet, calculate their daily nutritional needs, and maintain a detailed record of their food consumption.
-This allows them to make informed decisions regarding nutrition and promote a healthy lifestyle.
+With EatTrack, users have a powerful tool at their disposal for monitoring their diet, calculating their daily nutritional needs, and keeping track of their eating habits.
+All of these features promote informed decisions and healthy lifestyle choices.

-## Installation
+## 🚀 Getting Started

+Here's how you can set up EatTrack in your local environment.

+### 📥 Installation and Setup

-to start the server
+To start the server, execute:

 ```
 npm run dev
 ```